-Stirlingshire and Clackmannanshire has a wealth of sport to enjoy, whether you want to watch the pros or participate.
+Stirlingshire and Clackmannanshire have a wealth of sports to enjoy, whether you want to watch the pros or participate.
 In an area that boasts five senior football clubs, during the football season there is always an entertaining fixture to go along and watch on a Saturday afternoon.

 Stirling Albion, Falkirk FC, East Stirlingshire, Stenhousemuir, and Clackmannanshire’s top club Alloa Athletic – known as the Wasps – all compete in the Scottish Football League system.
-Of those, Falkirk FC and Alloa currently compete at the highest level, in the Scottish Championship.
-Falkirk play their home games at the Falkirk Stadium on the outskirts of the town, within easy access from the M9 from Stirling, while Alloa play home matches at Recreation Park, on the town’s Clackmannan Road.
+Of those, Alloa currently competes at the highest level, in the Scottish Championship.
+Falkirk FC who compete in Scottish League One, play their home games at the Falkirk Stadium on the outskirts of the town, within easy access from the M9 from Stirling, while Alloa play home matches at Recreation Park, on the town’s Clackmannan Road.

 Curling has a long history in the Stirling area, and at the right time of year if the ice freezes thick enough to walk on the Lake of Menteith, you can often find a curler on the lake willing to let you try your hand at the sport.
 When it reaches ten inches thick an historic bonspiel or grand match could take place.